shurik179/yozh/docs/details/connectors.rst

   ItsyBitsy - including those used for other components.

 * In the front of the robot, there are two 5-pin male connectors.
-They follow the pinout convention of Pimoroni breakout garden:
+They follow the pinout convention of `Pimoroni breakout garden <https://shop.pimoroni.com/collections/breakout-garden>`__:

   - pin 1: 3.3v